 To combat this, you would need a protein treatment vs a hydrating deep conditioning hair treatment.

-There are certain tell signs for when you will need a protein treatment and when you will need a deep conditioning hair treatment.
+There are certain tell signs of when you will need a protein treatment and when you will need a deep conditioning hair treatment.

 Lack of protein could cause the following:

 Your hair feels limp and stretchy